 Since 2014, UW–Madison has welcomed NU students through its summer Visiting International Student Program (VISP), a study abroad opportunity with academic, social, and cultural components.
 UW–Madison also collaborated with NU’s School of Engineering (SEng) for two years (2016–2018), and in 2018 and 2019, it provided services to the Nazarbayev University Research and Innovation System (NURIS), a NU subsidiary.
-Currently, UW–Madison is working under its Seventh Agreement.
+Currently, UW-NU partnership is in its eighth agreement.

 In addition to contributing to the development of a comprehensive teaching-learning-research eco-system at NU, the partnership has greatly impacted UW–Madison as well—it has facilitated collaborative relationships across more than 60 academic and administrative units, involved approximately 300 faculty and staff, coordinated more than 100 visits to Astana, and introduced 200+ Kazakhstani students to UW students and the academic and cultural opportunities offered on campus.

 Each stage of this partnership has had its own formal agreement (1–7).
-For further details and activities of each agreement, please see Agreements 1–2, Agreement 3, Agreement 4, Agreement 5, Agreement 6 (SSH and General), and the current Agreement 7.
+For further details and activities of each agreement, please see Agreements 1–2, Agreement 3, Agreement 4, Agreement 5, Agreement 6 (SSH and General), Agreement 7, and currently, Agreement 8.
 For an overview of select activities and some photo galleries, please visit the Photo Albums.
 For a narrative overview of the partnership, see chapter 29 “The UW–Madison Partnership with Nazarbayev University” by Virginia Martin and David McDonald in Wisconsin in the World: Internationalization at the University of Wisconsin–Madison (edited by Elise S. Ahn), forthcoming in 2023.